qdread/glmm-workshop-dec2022/syllabus.md

   +	Fixed effects
   +	Random intercepts and random slopes
   +	Estimated marginal means
-  +	Confidence intervals and prediction intervals
+- Understand the difference between a linear mixed model (LMM) and generalized linear mixed model (GLMM)
--	Interpret the output of a LMM
+-	Interpret the output of a LMM and GLMM

 ## Practical learning objectives